Inspector's & Manufacturer's Stamps, etc.

 Below: "A & P" stamp for Alcock and Pearce.

 Below: Polish Mini with "R" stamping on the guard.
-Does anyone have any information on what this might stand for?
+Does anyone have any information on what the "R" might stand for?